FilterdWater/Toets-Service/development.md

 Take the [confirm-password.tsx](./resources/js/pages/auth/confirm-password.tsx) file as an example.
 The **file name uses kebab-case**, while the **function name uses PascalCase**.
 This convention is applied to all `.tsx` files in the project.

 Before creating a new file, check if a similar one exists and use it as a reference to follow established best practices.

+#### Pest tests

+If you create some new functionality creating a Pest test to make sure the functionality keeps working into future is desired.